 Indulge in the sweet and crunchy goodness of candied grapes!
 These delicious treats are made by coating plump grapes in a sugary syrup and then rolling them in granulated sugar.
 Perfect as a snack or dessert, candied grapes are sure to satisfy your sweet tooth.

 If you love fruit as much as I do, but you're looking for something a bit more special, these are perfect.
-They add a touch of pizzazz to any party menu, but they're also perfect for afternoon snacking or an almost-healthy dinner dessert.
+They add a touch of pizzazz to any party menu, but they're also a delicious treat for afternoon snacking or an almost-healthy dinner dessert.

 Looking for other party food?
 Try my recipes for Tuna Pate or Strawberry Pretzel Salad.